Why Some People are Drawn to Sad Music and Others Can’t Relate

 Share this article

-Sadness isn’t typically seen as a positive emotion, so why do some people find pleasure in listening to music that brings on the feels?
-This curious phenomenon is called the paradox of pleasurable sadness, Or simply sadness paradox.
+Sadness isn’t typically seen as a positive emotion, so why do we find pleasure in listening to music that brings on the feels?
+This phenomenon is called the paradox of pleasurable sadness, Or simply sadness paradox.
 It boils down to finding satisfaction or even pleasure in listening to sorrowful tunes.
 But how does this work?
 Well, it turns out it’s not a simple answer, and scientists are still figuring it out.
 Although more research has been poured into why people are drawn to sad music.

 According to psychologists, people’s reactions to sad music are influenced by various factors such as their ability to disconnect from reality, how absorbed they get in their thoughts, their imagination, empathy, and how much they dwell on things.
-There’s no universal answer to why people are drawn to sad tunes.
+Although there’s no universal answer to why people are drawn to sad tunes.

 Listening to sad music goes a long way to help someone going through a tough time by letting them express their feelings, according to this study.
 This process makes them feel calm and even amazed by the connection they have with the song.